-- · Two processing plants (the Chalmette and Sorrento Plants) with a total capacity of 82 MMcf/d - One NGL fractionator with 25,000 Bbls/d capacity - Approximately 100 miles of NGL pipelines
+- Two processing plants (Chalmette and Sorrento) with capacity of 54 MMcf/d - One NGL fractionator with 25,000 Bbls/d capacity - Approximately 100 miles of NGL pipelines

 Refinery Services, owned by Lone Star, consists of a refinery off-gas processing and O-grade NGL fractionation complex located along the Mississippi River refinery corridor in southern Louisiana that cryogenically processes refinery off-gas and fractionates the O-grade NGL stream into its higher value components.
-The O-grade fractionator located in Geismar, Louisiana is connected by approximately 100 miles of pipeline to the Sorrento and Chalmette processing plants.
+The O-grade fractionator located in Geismar, Louisiana is connected by approximately 100 miles of pipeline to the Chalmette processing plant.